-My academic background is in journalism and international history, with a PhD from the London School of Economics and Masters degrees in Journalism (University of Dortmund, Germany) and International History (LSE).
-Before joining the Department in 2004, I was Senior Broadcast Journalist in the news and current affairs department of Germany's public television station, ZDF.
-During my career in journalism I also taught at the Free University of Berlin, the University of Erfurt and the University of Hanover.
+Dr Peter Busch's academic background is in journalism and international history, with a PhD from the London School of Economics and Masters degrees in Journalism (University of Dortmund, Germany) and International History (LSE).
+Before joining the Department in 2004, he was a Senior Broadcast Journalist in the news and current affairs department of Germany's public television station, ZDF.
+During his career in journalism he also taught at the Free University of Berlin, the University of Erfurt and the University of Hanover.

-My current research focuses on the role of social media in war reporting.
-I am also interested in propaganda and strategic communication, particularly from a historical perspective.
-In this context, I have been working with the Imperial War Museum on projects related to their large collection of international radio broadcast transcripts produced by BBC Monitoring during the Cold War.
+His current research focuses on the role of social media in war reporting.
+He is also interested in propaganda and strategic communication, particularly from a historical perspective.
+In this context, he has been working with the Imperial War Museum on projects related to their large collection of international radio broadcast transcripts produced by BBC Monitoring during the Cold War.

-Apart from teaching courses in the field of media and war as well as Cold War history, I produce and present the War Studies Podcast.
+Apart from teaching courses in the field of media and war as well as Cold War history, he has produced and presented the War Studies Podcast.

 - Social Media: I am interested in the effect of social media on the working practices and the output of war correspondents.

 - Strategic Communication: I investigate how the idea of propaganda has influenced 20th century history to the present day.
 This research also includes historical investigations into the use of propaganda by the West and East German governments.

 - Vietnam War: Following on from my book All the Way with JFK: Britain and the Vietnam War (OUP 2003), I continue to work on topics related to the Vietnam War.
 This also extends to work on the post-War situation, particularly the 1979 Sino-Vietnamese border war.

 Please visit the Research Portal for a list of publications